Edd Thrower

 Edd Thrower (born 1 September 1982 in London, UK) is an English rugby union footballer who plays at wing or fullback for London Welsh RFC.
 Thrower began his professional playing career in 2001 with Premiership side London Irish, where he spent three seasons.
 Thrower played for Wasps from 2004 to 2007 and spent the following two seasons at Saracens.
 He played for Italian Premiership side Parma Rugby FC during the 2009–10 season, before returning to England to play in the 2010-11 RFU Championship for the Bedford Blues.
 Thrower signed for London Welsh RFC in June 2011.

 Thrower has represented England at U18, U19 and U21 levels.

 Early life

 Thrower was born in London, UK on 1 September 1982.
-After being educated at St Ignatius, he was to begin his professional rugby career with London Irish.
+After being educated at Downside School, he began his professional rugby career with London Irish.

 Playing career

 London Irish 2001–2004

 Thrower began his senior career at London Irish, but found first-team experience hard to come by, making only a single Premiership start along with a handful of appearances from the bench.
 Despite this he achieved recognition in appearances for England national age group level teams.